 Most of the tools are relatively small and easily portable for use at home, in the office, or on the go.
 Some work as a deep tissue massage and others target pressure points to relieve stress and tension.
 These tools are geared towards fitness use – if you're wanting something more soothing, head to our best massager article.

-The best massage tools to buy today
+Best massage tools to buy in 2022

 This is one of the best massage tools for athletes and avid gym-goers.
 It’s recommended by physical therapists and coaches for avoiding sports injuries, so If you’re a cardio fiend but always forget to stretch, then the Trigger Point GRID Foam Roller is an essential piece of equipment that will ensure you don’t damage your muscles.
 It fits in most gym bags nicely, so there’s no excuse not to use it.